AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 [^1]: [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) is a way of using AI coding agent tools where
       the human author completely surrenders their agency to the agent and lets it do whatever it wants.
-      It is might be fun, but it's not software engineering.
+      It might be fun, but it's not software engineering.